 About our team

 The Hospice’s services, both clinical and non-clinical, are supported by an established team of doctors.
-The medical team works across a wide range of services supporting clinical activity in the local community, on site at Queen Elizabeth Hospital in Woolwich and on the Inpatient Unit and Day Hospice at the Hospice.
+The medical team works across a wide range of services supporting clinical activity in the local community, on site at Queen Elizabeth Hospital in Woolwich and on the Inpatient Unit at the hospice.
 The medical team is also involved in an advisory capacity to healthcare professionals, educational activities, and helping the Hospice develop its strategy.

 The medical team consists of specialist doctors trained in palliative medicine led by a senior team comprising consultants and an associate specialist.
 The senior medical team is supported by established staff grade doctors and local GPs, who work part-time in general practice and part-time in palliative care.
 The medical team also includes doctors in trainee posts on rotation who are training to be GPs.